-Whether you’d like to make a few simple upgrades or have just purchased a fixer-upper that needs a lot of help, figuring out how to finance a home renovation can be confusing.
+Whether you’d like to make a few simple upgrades or have just purchased a fixer-upper that needs a lot of help, figuring out how to finance home renovations can be confusing.
 While you want to add value to your home, you also need to find the best home renovation loans for your situation.
 Here is some useful information about how to finance your upcoming home improvement projects.

 Home renovation projects that add value to your home

 While some home remodeling projects are sexier than others, not all of them are going to add value to your home.
-When you look at your home’s outdated countertops, chipped bathtub, and leaky roof, some items should take priority on your renovation list.
+When you look at your home’s outdated countertops, chipped bathtub, and a leaky roof, some items should take priority on your renovation list.
 Focus on the projects that are more likely to add value to your home.

 Obviously, anything that affects the integrity of your home’s structure or systems needs to come first.
 If you decide to sell your home and it has a leaky roof or subpar furnace, homebuyers will devalue the property no matter how beautiful its countertops.